 - ACF Affiliate Communications and Marketing Support to Affiliates

 - ACF Affiliate Style Guide

 - Individualized websites

 - Various logo file versions

 - Affiliate overview one-page

+- Templates:

 - Rack card

 - Brochure

-- Letterhead template
+- o Letterhead

-- Newsletter template
+- Newsletter

-- Press release template
+- o Press release

 - Remit envelope

 - Thank You cards

 - Legacy Society Declaration of Intent form

-- Other marketing and communication materials

-ACF's Communications team is available to provide a limited number of graphic services to Affiliates at no charge.
+The ACF CT (Communications team) is available to provide a limited number of graphic services to Affiliates at no charge.
 ACF can prep graphics for a printer, create simple banners and cards, and complete other requests on a case-by-case basis.
-If Affiliates have a project requiring more assistance, it can be requested.
-ACF may be able to provide graphic support in-house and for other more detailed needs and can provide professional graphic design work on marketing materials for \$125/hour (subject to change).
+If an Affiliate has a project requiring more assistance, it can be requested.
+ACF may be able to provide graphic support in-house and for other more detailed needs and may provide professional graphic design work on marketing materials for \$125/hour (subject to change).